takanory/slides/20200510pyconhk/PITCHME.md

 +++?image=20200510pyconhk/images/meetup.jpg&size=auto 100%

 Note:
-* About 30 people gathered from all over Japan for the event
+* About 30 people gathered from all over Japan for the meetup

 +++